 You never know what you’ll get when you aren’t cooking your own meals.
 Even at restaurants that make your meals right in front of you, you don’t get the whole picture.
 I used to eat at a certain Mexican restaurant, I’ll call it “Lipotle,” because I thought it was healthy.
-They advertised grass-fed beef, antibiotic free chickens and “food with integrity.”
-Only after further investigation from another food activist did I discover that there was transfat made from hydrogenated oils in their burritos and genetically modified corn and soy in nearly all of their products!
+They advertised grass-fed beef, antibiotic-free chickens and “food with integrity.”
+Only after a further investigation from another food activist did I discover that there was transfat made from hydrogenated oils in their burritos and genetically modified corn and soy in nearly all of their products!

 “A 40-calorie-per-day increase in trans fat intake can lead to a 23% higher risk of heart disease.”